LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 Coding together allows you to work as a team so you can build bigger projects, faster.

-In this studio, we will practice common git commands necessary when multiple people are developing on the same code base.
+In this studio, we will practice common Git commands necessary when multiple people are developing on the same code base.
 Today, you will start out coding in tag-team shifts, and by the end you should have a good idea of how to both be working on the same code at the same